Human-Connection/Human-Connection/concept/concept.md

 The following features will be implemented.
 This gets done in three steps:

-1. First we will implement a basic feature set and provide an test system for to test the basic network functionality.
+1. First we will implement a basic feature set and provide a test system to test the basic network functionality.

 2. In a second step we will go live into the public with an advanced feature set which includes also all the functionality in code and organisation that will be needed to drive a bigger public social network.